 Like the artist’s workshop.
-The palette is volcanic, his cloths dirty, the floor is full of stuff, the place is bursting with stacked boxes, old newspapers, filthy pots and a collection of painted, semi-painted canvasses.
+The palette is volcanic, their clothes dirty, the floor is full of stuff, the place is bursting with stacked boxes, old newspapers, filthy pots and a collection of painted and semi-painted canvasses.
 The blank ones are in temporary waiting mode in a corner of the room.
-The vacuum cleaner was last seen in the place by the end of World War II.
+The vacuum cleaner was last seen in the place at the end of World War II.
 The workshop in fact seems like a World War III exploratory laboratory.

 But the final painting is a beautiful and delicate masterpiece.

 Creation emerged from chaos, from little daily pieces of Big Bang.
 The final, unique product consumed all entropy in the room, all cigarette smells, all residual double malts and a few gallons of mediocre coffee.
 All seemed to make their way in pilgrimage to that canvass.

 I can’t imagine the same unique, beautiful masterpiece being created in a white coat laboratory, or a clinically sterile setting, or twenty Six Sigma workshops for that matter.